Quantum-Assisted Online Task Offloading and Resource Allocation in MEC-Enabled Satellite-Aerial-Terrestrial Integrated Networks: Numerical Evaluation

 In this part, we first investigate the convergence properties of the proposed HQCGBD.
 From Fig.~\ref*{fig:convergence}, we observe that both the GBD and HQCGBD approaches can converge.
 Particularly, the GBD and single-cut HQCGBD need 34 and 31 iterations to converge, respectively.
 Compared with single-cut HQCGBD and GBD, the lower bound of 5-cut HQCGBD grows much faster.
 The reason is that the main bottleneck of GBD is the time consumed by solving the master problems, which occupies over $90 \%$ total optimization time \cite{magnanti1981accelerating}.
 By adopting the multi-cut strategy, we can largely improve the quality of the lower bound.
 Thus, 5-cut HQCGBD can reduce the number of required iterations by $23.52 \%$ compared with the GBD.

 Next, we compare the running time of GBD and our proposed algorithms.
 As mentioned in Section~\ref{sec: multi-cut}, the multi-cut HQCGBD involves solving multiple subproblems in each iteration.
 Fortunately, the complexity of each subproblem is equivalent to that of the subproblem in the GBD.
 Moreover, we can execute them in parallel.
-Hence, we only compare the performances of GBD and multi-cut HQCGBD regarding the real solver accessing time of the master problems \footnote{The solver accessing time is the accessing time of quantum solver and classical solver without considering other overheads, such as variables setup latency, network transmission latency, etc.}.
-From Fig.~\ref{fig:time}, we can observe that the GBD outperforms the single-cut HQCGBD before the 20-th iteration.
+Hence, we only compare the performances of GBD and multi-cut HQCGBD regarding the real solver accessing time of the master problems \footnote{{The solver accessing time is the accessing time of the quantum solver and classical solver without considering other overheads.
+Specifically, the access time for QPU is $T_0 \approx ((T_1 + T_2)\times T_3) + T_4$, where $T_1$ is the annealing time, $T_2$ is the readout time, $T_3$ is the number of samples, and $T_4$ is the programming time.
+Hence, the total QA access time $T_5$ for solving the problem (i.e., the reported QA access time) can be calculated as $T_5 = I\times T_0$, where $I$ is the HQCGBD iteration number.}}. {From Fig.~\ref{fig:time}, we can observe that the GBD outperforms the single-cut HQCGBD before the 20-th iteration.
 After that, the single-cut HQCGBD performs better and better.
 The reason is that the master problem becomes more and more complex as we keep adding new cuts to it in each iteration.
 The computational time of the master problems on the quantum computers is less than that spent on the classical computers.
 This result demonstrates that quantum computers outperform classical computers in solving large-scale MILP problems.
 Specifically, the single-cut HQCGBD and 5-cut HQCGBD can save up to $19.84 \%$ and $40.61 \%$ solver accessing time of the master problem compared with the GBD, respectively.
 Furthermore, we show the solver accessing time of both GBD and multi-cut HQCGBD strategy in Table~\ref{tab:compare}.
-We can observe that the multi-cut HQCGBD strategy exhibits a consistently stable computation performance since its standard deviation of the master problem’s solver accessing time is significantly smaller than that of GBD.
+We can observe that the multi-cut HQCGBD strategy exhibits a consistently stable computation performance since its standard deviation of the master problem’s solver accessing time is significantly smaller than that of GBD.}